afitterling/budget-cognito-dev/README.md

 To use in your consumer / api / client:

 For threat modeling, everything has to be protected.
 The idea here is to split the idendity pool from any consumer.
+You can replace the identity pool at any time.

 Follow does an example on how to integrate into your API / Client with AWS SSM Parameter.

 ```JS